httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 # Authentication Parameters

-This specification defines the following authentication parameters:
+This specification defines the following authentication parameters.
+These parameters use structured fields ({{STRUCTURED-FIELDS}}) in their definition, even though the Authorization field itself does not use structured fields.

 ## The k Parameter {#parameter-k}